wallarm/product-documentation/docs/latest/user-guides/settings/integrations/integrations-intro.md

 # Integrations Overview

-The **Settings** → **Integrations** tab allows you to integrate with different systems to get scheduled reports and instant notifications through them:
+The **Integrations** section of Wallarm Console allows you to integrate with different systems to get scheduled reports and instant notifications through them:

 * Scheduled reports can be sent on a daily, weekly, or monthly basis.
 Reports include detailed information about vulnerabilities, attacks, and incidents detected in your system over the selected period.
 * Notifications are sent when vulnerabilities, hits, scope changes, system related events, etc. are detected in your system.
 Notifications include brief details of detected activity.